Like honeybees, bumblebees visit flowers to collect pollen and nectar to take back to their colonies to feed the developing brood.

 Scabious have broad flowerheads packed with small flowers, acting as a landing pad for bumblebees.
 It's popular with many species and is planted here with crown vetch (Securigera varia) – another fantastic plant for bumblebees.

 Large species of bumblebee like buff-tailed bumblebees (Bombus terrestris) and white-tailed bumblebees (Bombus lucorum) can often be spotted clambering into tubular foxglove blooms to reach the nectar within.

-Globe thistles have beautiful, perfectly spherical flowerheads in steely blues and purples.
+Echinops, or globe thistles, have beautiful, perfectly spherical flowerheads in steely blues and purples.
 Like scabious, the flowers are held closely together, which means bumblebees can access many flowers without needing to expend lots of energy.